AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-08/security.md

   Adobe advises setting a threshold for 2FA OTP validation to limit the number of retry attempts to mitigate brute force attacks.
 See [Security > 2FA](https://experienceleague.adobe.com/en/docs/commerce-admin/config/security/2fa) in the _Configuration Reference Guide_ for more information. <!-- AC-12095 -->

-* **Encryption key rotation**

-  * All values in the `core_config_data` database table are now re-encrypted with a new key during an [encryption key rotation process](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/security/encryption-key).
-Previously, some values were left encrypted with the old key.<!-- AC-12526, AC-12527, AC-12528, AC-12529 -->

-  * A new CLI command is now available for changing your encryption key.
+* **Encryption key rotation**—A new CLI command is now available for changing your encryption key.
 See the [Troubleshooting Encryption Key Rotation: CVE-2024-34102](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/known-issues-patches-attached/troubleshooting-encryption-key-rotation-cve-2024-34102) Knowledge Base article for details.

 * **Fix for [CVE-2020-27511](https://nvd.nist.gov/vuln/detail/CVE-2020-27511)**—Resolves a [!DNL Prototype.js] security vulnerability.<!-- AC-11936 -->